 A Short History of the Cannondale Brand

-Its first cycling-related product was a bike trailer named ‘Bugger’, followed by a host of other products aimed towards cyclists.
+Its first cycling-related product was a bike trailer named ‘Bugger’, followed by a host of other products aimed toward cyclists.

-Cannondale manufactured their first bicycle in 1983.
-It was an aluminum touring bike with a traditional track frame design that was moderately successful.
+Cannondale bicycles got their start in 1983.
+Their first bike was an aluminum touring bike with a traditional track frame design that was moderately successful.

 As it’s clearly evident, Cannondale hasn’t stopped growing and expanding its influence ever since.
 Today, it is one of the biggest and most influential names in the cycling industry.